What is the Comprehensive Plan?

 Any citizen or organization wishing to suggest other amendments to the Plan must submit a proposal as part of the annual "docketing" process.
 See timeline and application for amending the comprehensive plan at the bottom of this page.
 Through this process, the City will determine which, if any, of the proposed amendments will be "docketed" or placed on the Planning Commission's work schedule for the year.

-How can I submit a privately initiated comprehensive plan amendment?
+How can I submit or comment on a privately initiated comprehensive plan amendment?

 Review the proposed amendment application(s), submit written comments and/or attend a public meeting or hearing and provided public testimony.

-Instructions on how to propose an amendment and a formal application form are available on the City website at www.ci.covington.wa.us, in the "Strategic Long Range Planning" section, under the "Comprehensive Plan- Info and Form" link.
-Information is also available at City Hall at 16720 SE 271st St., Suite 100, or by contacting Ann Mueller, Senior Planner at 253-480-2444 or email@example.com.
+Instructions on how to propose an amendment and a formal application form are available on the City website at www.covingtonwa.gov, in the "Strategic Long Range Planning" section, under the "Comprehensive Plan- Info and Form" link.
+The current fees for a comprehensive plan amendment can be found in the city's current fee schedule.
+Information is also available at City Hall at 16720 SE 271st St., Suite 100, or by contacting Ann Mueller, Senior Planner at 253-480-2444 or firstname.lastname@example.org.

 How do I find out the zoning for my property?

-The City of Covington Zoning Map is available online in PDF format (4,506 KB).
+The City of Covington Zoning Map is available online in PDF format.

 How may I find out more about my property?